-Abstract: - In this work a methodology is exposed to adjust stabilizers, based on measurements, simulations and field tests.
+Abstract: - Tuning of supplementary excitation controls for stabilizing system modes of oscillation has been the subject of much research during the past years.
+Two basic tuning techniques have been successfully utilized with power system stabilizer applications: phase compensation and nyquist.
+Phase compensation consists of adjusting the stabilizer to compensate for the phase lags through the generator, excitation system, and power system such that the stabilizer path provides torque changes which are in phase with speed changes.
+This is the most straightforward approach, easily understood and implemented in the field, and the most widely used.
+In this paper a methodology is exposed to adjust stabilizers, based on measurements, simulations and field tests.
 Results of simulations and test, designed to illustrate the influence of power system stabilizers (PSS) on inter-area and local oscillations in interconnected power system, are reported.
 It is shown that the PSS location and the voltage characteristics of the system loads are significant factors in the ability of a PSS to increase the damping of inter-area oscillations.
-This procedure was implemented in the Interconnected Venezuelan System (CADAFE, EDELCA and Electricity of Caracas) with satisfactory results.
-It studied the dynamic problem of the Interconnected Venezuelan System, in particular when after settling exciters of solid state with high speed response in the Hydroelectric Power station San Agatón, belonging to the Hydroelectric Complex Uribante, Doradas, Camburito and Caparo, were begun to experience sustained oscillations, additionally this particular area has as characteristic a weak coupling with respect to the rest of the interconnected system.
+This procedure was implemented in Interconnected Systems with satisfactory results.

 Key - Words: - .
-Adjust stabilizers, synchronous generator, weakly link coupling.
+Adjust stabilizers, synchronous generator.